Are there interesting and well-paid jobs for mathematics and statistics graduates?

 Yes, there are many more than can be filled by the numbers of students graduating.
 A degree in mathematics or statistics provides you with international employment opportunities.

-See AMSI's "Maths Adds" website for a good overview of the kinds of jobs on offer: http://mathsadds.amsi.org.au/
+AMSI's "Maths Adds" career guide website also provides a good overview of the kinds of jobs on offer to maths and stats graduates: http://mathsadds.amsi.org.au/

 In what areas are there jobs for mathematicians and statisticians?

 With the evolution of computing, many areas have been opened up to mathematical advances - in finance, biology, weather simulation, medical diagnosis, image processing, for example - providing many new kinds of job opportunities.
 Mathematical skill has kept pace with the advances in hardware and software, so mathematics graduates are highly sought-after to give a competitive advantage.
 Mathematicians are trained to think logically and to approach problems in analytical and creative ways.
 Studying mathematics and statistics prepares you for a wide variety of careers because it provides you with the problem solving, computing and communication skills that employers want.

 What kind of jobs can I obtain when I graduate?

 There are opportunities in areas as diverse as banking, insurance and investment, environmental modelling, oceanography, meteorology, computing, information technology, government, education or research.
 In the finance industry, for example, there are many highly-paid positions in areas like portfolio optimisation, option pricing and stockmarket prediction.
 The handling of large amounts of money requires the use of sophisticated mathematical techniques to limit risk.
 The official regulator of the financial sector, the APRA, also regularly advertises graduate opportunities.
 And the deregulation of the electricity generation industry has created a high demand for mathematicians.